 Dental Insurance Plan

-When it comes to insurance plans, both Invisalign and braces are typically covered by most dental insurance policies.
+When it comes to dental insurance plans, both Invisalign and braces are typically covered by most dental insurance policies.
 However, the amount of coverage may vary depending on your plan.
 It is important to check with your insurance provider to determine what type of coverage you have for orthodontic treatment.

 The procedure for Invisalign and braces is quite different.
 For Invisalign, the first step is to get an impression of your teeth taken by your orthodontist.
 This impression will be used to create a 3D model of your teeth, which will be used to design your custom aligners.
 Once the aligners are ready, you will receive them in sets of two or three and wear them for at least 20-22 hours per day for two weeks.

-For braces, the first step is to get an X-ray of your teeth taken by your orthodontist.
+For braces, the first step is to get an dental X-ray of your teeth taken by your orthodontist.
 This X-ray will determine the best course of treatment for you.
 Once your personalized treatment plan is created, brackets and metal wires will be placed on your teeth and adjusted as needed throughout the course of treatment.

 The best way to determine which orthodontic treatment is right for you is to consult an orthodontist.
 They can evaluate your case and recommend the best option for your needs.